KQM-git/TCL/fluff/miscellaneous-entries.md

 **Added:** 4/27/2021

-**Theory:** In patch 1.2, Razor and Beidou are the two best choices for tanking Electro DMG from an enemy of ANY level, without damage reduction like the reduction provided by Xingqiu's Elemental Skill, with unlimited resources.
+**Theory:** In patch 1.2, Razor and Beidou are the two of the best choices for tanking Electro DMG from an enemy of ANY level, without damage reduction like the reduction provided by Xingqiu's Elemental Skill, with unlimited resources.
+However, Hu Tao beats them both.

 **Evidence:**